Rethinking Creativity Evaluation: A Critical Analysis of Existing Creativity Evaluations: Limitations

 \section{Limitations}

-The main contributions of our work include: (1) systematically demonstrating the limitations of existing metrics in capturing conceptual creativity, and (2) highlighting inconsistencies across metrics and domains.
-While we recognize that developing more comprehensive and effective evaluation methods is a key direction for advancing creativity research, such methods are not directly proposed in this work.
+The key contributions of our work include systematically demonstrating the limitations of existing metrics in capturing conceptual creativity, and highlighting inconsistencies across metrics and domains.
+While we recognize that developing more comprehensive and effective evaluation methods is a key direction for advancing creativity research, such methods are not proposed in this work.

+Our study provides essential diagnostic groundwork for the field.
+Comprehensive, multi-domain analyses are indispensable precursors to robust solutions.
+By systematically revealing where and how current metrics fail—particularly their tendency to emphasize stylistic novelty while neglecting conceptual novelty—our findings provide actionable insight for both practitioners and researchers.
+Practitioners can interpret existing metrics with appropriate caution, and researchers can target the specific conceptual gaps that must be addressed in future work.

 Future research can build on our findings by collecting high-quality, orthogonal datasets in underexplored domains such as musical composition, humor, or product design.
 These datasets would complement our current benchmarks and support the development of generalizable, multi-domain, conceptually aware creativity judges that capture signals beyond surface-level patterns.
+Once these datasets are available, we can fine-tune LLMs on conceptual rather than syntactical signals.
+We suggest the next step may be incorporating recent advances such as \citet{barrault2024large}’s Large Concept Model (LCM), which uses sentence-level embeddings as a proxy for concept-level semantics, and continuous chain‐of‐thought architectures~\citep{hao2024training}, which enable extended reasoning over idea chains.
+We believe that explainability could be a linchpin for creativity metrics that align more closely with human expectations and serve as a crucial component of future creativity evaluators.